 |Outside United Kingdom (UK)

-Shipping and Policies **Please let me know Prior to checkout if you are ordering more than one card so I can readjust the shipping so that you are charged one fair amount. ** I aim to ship all orders within 3 business days and normally send orders on the day of purchase if I can.
+Shipping and Policies **Please let me know Prior to checkout if you are ordering more than one card, of any designs, the same or mixed, so I can readjust the shipping so that you are charged one fair amount. ** I aim to ship all orders within 3 business days and normally send orders on the day of purchase if I can.
 I usually have all cards in stock but sometimes I sell out and will then need to wait for the art printers to make the order and the turnaround for this is 5 - 7 days.
 I will let you know if this is the case.
 I often have prints in stock but sometimes have to order them from the art printers and the turnaround for this is 5-7 days.
 I will let you know and send as soon as possible.
 I often use recycled materials when packaging and shipping, as am very keen to reuse quality materials - please let me know if this is a problem and you would prefer new materials.
 I also offer a 'gift-wrap and send' service at $4 extra, so I can send a gift to your friend or family member if you let me know their address.
 Please contact me Before checkout.
 I aim to make sure all of my items reach you in perfect condition and take extra care packaging my work, as I also care about my work very much :-) The buyer is responsible for any extra custom fees/taxes.
 Please be aware of your country's import regulations.
 Items will be shipped after payment is received.
 UK postage is all first class and outside the UK is standard airmail unless otherwise specified.
 Neither of these are trackable so if this is what you would rather, please get in touch and I can work out the extra cost.

 If you are unhappy with your purchase please let me know as soon as possible and I will try to fix the problem or refund you - I really hope to always have happy customers :-)